nb-systems/Cordova-Framework/README.md

 # Cordova-Framework
 Cordova Framework for iOS and macOS

-Based on the original CordovaLib 5.x.x-dev (<a href="https://github.com/apache/cordova-ios" target="_blank">Github Cordova iOS</a>).
+Based on the original CordovaLib 5.x.x-dev (<a href="https://github.com/apache/cordova-ios" target="_blank">GitHub Cordova iOS</a>).
 Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

 <a href="https://cordova.apache.org/" target="_blank">Apache Cordova</a> is a project of <a href="https://apache.org/" target="_blank">The Apache Software Foundation (ASF)</a>.